What is a Funnel Chart?

 Step 2: Insert Helper Column

-- Since there is no provision to create funnel charts directly, we will need a helper column to create a funnel chart in Google Sheets.
+- Since there is no provision to create funnel charts directly, we will need a helper column to make a funnel chart in Google Sheets.

 - Insert a Helper column between Labels and Count.